artmetla/DejaView/src/android_internal/README.md

 required for loading the graph of binder-related libraries.

 The general structure and rules for code in this directory is as-follows:
 - Targets herein defined must be leaf targets.
-Dependencies to perfetto targets (e.g. base) are not allowed, as doing that would create ODR violations.
+Dependencies to dejaview targets (e.g. base) are not allowed, as doing that would create ODR violations.
-- Headers (e.g. health_hal.h) must have a plain old C interface (to avoid dealing with name mangling) and should not expose neither android internal structure/types nor struct/types defined in perfetto headers outside of this directory.
+- Headers (e.g. health_hal.h) must have a plain old C interface (to avoid dealing with name mangling) and should not expose neither android internal structure/types nor struct/types defined in dejaview headers outside of this directory.
 - Dependencies to Android internal headers are allowed only in .cc files, not in headers.